PixelsCamp/docs/HACKATHON.md

 ## What's changing this edition?

-We think that the ast edition's blockchain based voting [system][13] was a huge success.
+We think that the past edition's blockchain based voting [system][13] was a huge success.
 In fact, it worked so well that we decided to build an [MVP][14] and we're launching a startup out of that idea.

 This startup is called [TAIKAI][0], a blockchain-based open innovation platform for companies, innovators, students and investors.